bet4a/d3wiki/Chord-Layout.md

 Returns the computed group objects, given the layout's current configuration and associated matrix.
 If the group objects were previously-computed, this method returns the cached value.
 Changing any attribute of the layout implicitly clears the previously-computed groups, if any, such that the next call to this method will recompute the layout.
 The returned objects have the following properties:

-* index - the row index, *i*
+* index - the row index, *i*.
-* startAngle - the start angle of the arc, in radians
+* startAngle - the start angle of the arc, in radians.
-* endAngle - the end angle of the arc, in radians
+* endAngle - the end angle of the arc, in radians.
-* value - the sum of the associated row *i*, a number
+* value - the sum of the associated row *i*, a number.

 Note that these objects conveniently match the default accessors for the [arc](SVG-Shapes#arc) generator; however, you can still override the accessors to tweak the layout, or simply manipulate the returned objects.